Economic history of Kauaʻi: The changing economy

-After their discovery by the British explorer Captain James Cook in 1778, Kauai and its surrounding islands became a popular destination for trade ships because of their convenient location in the Pacific Ocean.
+After their discovery by the British explorer Captain James Cook in 1778, Kauaʻi and its surrounding islands became a popular destination for trade ships because of their convenient location in the Pacific Ocean.
 In addition, the Hawaiian King Kamehameha I unified the Hawaiian islands in 1810.
-These two factors signified a major shift in the economic structure of both Kauai and its sister islands.
-For the first time, Kauai shifted to a market economy with the introduction of money and international trade.
+These two factors signified a major shift in the economic structure of both Kauaʻi and its sister islands.
+For the first time, Kauaʻi shifted to a market economy with the introduction of money and international trade.
 The islands started exporting Sandalwood and trading with China for its tea.
 Hawaiians grew a liking to goods offered by Western countries and engaged in busy trade with both Europe and China.
 This lasted until the local forests on Kauai were stripped of all of its sandalwood.